purplesmurf45/purplesmurf45.github.io/_posts/2021-06-03-how-algorithms-shape-financial-institutions.md

 References:<br>
 [1] Pardo-Guerra, j. p.
 (2013). “trillions out of ones and zeros: the sociology of finance encounters the digital age”. in digital sociology: critical perspectives. (pp. 125-138).
-Palgrave Macmillan, London.
+Palgrave Macmillan, London. <br>
-[2] The Origin of the Credit Score, Lindsay Konsko, August 2014 [3]​ Reducing bias in AI-based financial services, Aaron Klein, July 2020 [4] ​Sexist and biased?
-How credit firms make decisions, Kevin Peachey, November 2019.
+[2] The Origin of the Credit Score, Lindsay Konsko, August 2014 <br>
+[3]​ Reducing bias in AI-based financial services, Aaron Klein, July 2020 <br>
+[4] ​Sexist and biased?
+How credit firms make decisions, Kevin Peachey, November 2019. <br>
-[5]​ What Your ZIP Code Says About Your Credit Score, Nicholas Cesare, February 2019 [6]​ Racial Bias Found in a Major Health Care Risk Algorithm, Starre Vartan, October 2019 [7] MacKenzie, Donald.
+[5]​ What Your ZIP Code Says About Your Credit Score, Nicholas Cesare, February 2019 <br>
+[6]​ Racial Bias Found in a Major Health Care Risk Algorithm, Starre Vartan, October 2019 <br>
+[7] MacKenzie, Donald.
 (2018).
-“Material Signals: A Historical Sociology of High-Frequency Trading”. in American Journal of Sociology.
+“Material Signals: A Historical Sociology of High-Frequency Trading”. in American Journal of Sociology. <br>